yracine/keenhome.device-type/README.md

 **************************************************************************************************

-This device type allows to change the refresh rate to be 5-10 minutes instead of 1 minute per default in order to avoid excessive battery usage.
+This device type via the configure tile changes the pressure and temp's refresh rate to be 5-10 minutes instead of 1 minute (set by default) in order to avoid excessive battery usage.

-Setup time: about 1 minutes
+Setup time: about 2 minutes

 =====================
 INSTALLATION STEPS